Sal Salis is located on the North West Cape, it is an hour’s drive (70 kms) from Exmouth.

 - Check-In time at Sal Salis is 2pm

 The dress code is relaxed – resort wear during the day and smart casual in the evening.

 - Light clothing is more suitable in the summer months.
 Long sleeves will offer better protection against the sun.

-- In winter warm clothes including wind protection against the afternoon breeze is essential.
-From May to September the nights can be cold and a fleecey, jacket, shawl will be handy.
+- In winter warm clothes including wind protection against the afternoon breeze are essential.
+From May to September the nights can be cold and a fleecy jacket or shawl will be handy.

 - A wide brimmed hat

 - Binoculars for keen wildlife or bird enthusiasts

 - Sun block

 - Light walking boots or trainers for the gorge walk